ferocia/pipelite-public/README.md

 That said, it all works and works pretty damn well most of the time (see pics above), and looks pretty awesome.

 So why open source this?
-I dunno, why not?
+I dunno, why not!?
+I learned a lot building it, maybe someone else will get something out of the code.
 Really though it’s mostly because [@joho](https://github.com/joho) rightly [called me out for being a secretive jerk](https://twitter.com/johnbarton/status/743736597074456576).